Product Business14 min read

 Custom Manufacturing

 Design original cuts and have them produced by a factory.
 Highest cost (usually $3,000–$10,000 minimum for first run), best margins, strongest brand identity.
-This is the route for serious brands.
+This is the route for serious brands — and it's where you go after demand is proven, not before.
+Original patterns, custom fabric, and full quality control are what let you build something a competitor can't simply re-list.

 Step 3: Source Your Products